passmarked/browser/README.md

 var browser = Browser({ ... options ... });
 ```

-Options provided for the browser will be the default for all pages loaded in that browser, unless overridden by the `.load()` calls themselves.
+Options provided for the browser will be the default for all pages loaded in that browser, unless overridden by the `.load()` calls them.

 > The browser client does not maintain a connection to Chrome instances, rather it simply saves the options and connects as needed.
-Each page context is a websocket connection being used to control the remote browser.
+Each page context is a web socket connection being used to control the remote browser.

 ### browser.load(options, fn)